 A stallholder permit may be subject to conditions under by-law 8(4)(c).
-Examples of conditions that may be applied to a stallholder permit are:
+Examples of conditions that may be applied to a stallholder permit are the following:

-- (a) the types of goods that may be sold from the stall: - (b) days and hours of operation; - (c) location of the stall and distance from other businesses; - (d) standards in relation to the order and condition of the stall health or hygiene procedures to be observed by the stallholder; - (e) conducting the stall in a non-obstructive manner.
+- (a) the types of goods that may be sold from the stall; - (b) days and hours of operation; - (c) location of the stall and distance from other businesses: - (d) standards in relation to the order and condition of the stall health or hygiene procedures to be observed by the stallholder;

+(e) a requirement to conduct the stall in a non-obstructive manner.

-27 Offence to conduct stall without stallholder permit
+28 Offence to conduct stall without stallholder permit